GroundGazer: An optical reference system for planar localization with millimeter accuracy at low cost: Introduction

 \subsection{Contributions}

-We introduce a novel mm accuracy localization approach with the intended application to serve as reference for less accurate indoor positioning systems.
-Our \gls{GG} prototype described in this paper requires only a chessboard floor (or similar grid pattern), a camera (here a global shutter RGB fisheye camera), and an optional laser diode, i.e. low-cost off-the-shelve components.
-Currently, it only allows for planar position ($x$, $y$) and heading/yaw $\theta$ estimation, which is sufficient for our application as reference system for planar \gls{AMR} position and heading estimation with known or irrelevant height, roll and pitch.
-In Sec.~\ref{sec:discussion}, we discuss an adaption that yields 3D position and orientation estimates with minor modifications, but higher computational complexity and possibly lower accuracy.
+In this work, we introduce a camera-based, planar indoor localization system for \glspl{AMR} which achieves mm localization and sub-degree heading accuracy at multitudes lower cost than existing systems of similar precision for small rooms.
+We name it GroundGazer, as the camera placed on the \gls{AMR} gazes at the passive position references on the ground.
+Its intended application is to serve as reference for less accurate localization methods.
+The proposed \gls{GG} prototype requires only a chessboard floor (or similar grid pattern), a camera (here a global shutter RGB fisheye camera), and an optional laser diode, i.e. low-cost, off-the-shelve components.
+The current implementation estimates planar position ($x$, $y$) and heading $\theta$, which is sufficient for planar \gls{AMR} localization with known or irrelevant height, roll, and pitch.
+In Sec.~\ref{sec:discussion}, we discuss an extension to 3D position and orientation estimation, at the cost of higher computational complexity and possibly reduced accuracy.

-The idea for our \gls{GG} system originates from \cite{ground_truth_laser}.
-They developed a fiducial marker localization system that requires a chessboard floor in addition to the fiducial markers, where a car is equipped with multiple fiducial markers placed on a plate mounted at the front of the car.
-To evaluate the positioning accuracy of this system, they installed two point laser diodes that project two points from the front and the back of the car onto the chessboard floor beneath it.
-The corner coordinates of the chessboard serve as position references and they measure the two laser point locations on the floor as ground truth by hand.
-The laser point at the front of the car is used as vehicle reference position and the heading is derived from the orientation of the line connecting both points w.r.t. to the chessboard.
-Our \gls{GG} system builds on that idea, resulting in a highly accurate, camera-based indoor localization system.
+The idea for \gls{GG} originates from \cite{ground_truth_laser}.
+To evaluate the accuracy of their proposed positioning system, they installed two point laser diodes that project two points from the front and the back of their localized vehicle onto the chessboard floor beneath it.
+The manually collected positions of those two points w.r.t. the known corner coordinates of the chessboard enable precise position and heading referencing.
+Our \gls{GG} system relies on the same idea, resulting in a highly accurate, automated, camera-based indoor localization system.